felixleopoldo/benchpress/docs/source/available_graphs.rst

 ``graph``
 ========================

-This section contains the availabele graph modules.
+This section contains the available graph modules.

 ``pcalg_randdag``
 -------------------------

-This is the randDAG from the *pcalg* R package with the extra feature that the maximuma averagr numbr of parents can be set by (``max_parents``).
+This is the randDAG from the *pcalg* R package with the extra feature that the maximum average number of parents can be set by (``max_parents``).

 Source `resources/binarydatagen/generate_DAG.R <https://github.com/felixleopoldo/benchpress/blob/master/resources/binarydatagen/generate_DAG.R>`_